StarRocks/starrocks/docs/en/assets/commonMarkdown/userPrivilegeCase.md

    SET CATALOG hive_catalog;
    -- Grant the privileges to query all tables and all views in all databases.
    GRANT SELECT ON ALL TABLES IN ALL DATABASES TO ROLE read_catalog_only;
-   GRANT SELECT ON ALL VIEWS IN ALL DATABASES TO ROLE read_catalog_only;
    ```

    Note: You can query only Hive table views (since v3.1).